AB9IL.net: CubicSDR on Debian, Ubuntu, and Linux Mint

 Live Internet SDR List Radio Caroline BBC Radio 4 LW

-CubicSDR version 0.1.3-beta has been released, with significant new features and improvements.
+CubicSDR is evolving, bringing significant new features and improvements for SDR users.
 For software defined radio listeners familiar with GQRX and GNU Radio, it is worthwhile to look at this new interface.
 New listeners with RTL-SDR hardware will find CubicSDR intuitive, easy to use, and offering advanced features.
 This article gives instructions and code for installing CubicSDR on a 64 bit Linux operating system such as Debian, Ubuntu, or Linux Mint.

 Airband Radio on the RTL-SDR